Video appears to show Tesla driver asleep in moving car

 BOSTON (AP) — A Massachusetts man has posted a video on social media that appears to show the driver of a Tesla sleeping as the car speeds along a Boston-area highway.

-Randall says the car was traveling 55 to 60 mph and he honked a couple times to try and wake the driver.
+Randall says the car was traveling 55 to 60 mph, and he honked a couple times to try to wake the driver.

 He did not call police.
 State police say they are aware of the video.